Healing the Stomach (Yoga)

 And don’t exceed your comfortable limits.
 Do not strain or hurt yourself in an effort to do this kriya.
 Start at a reasonable level and pace and allow yourself to grow into the full time and intensity.

 It is important to relax after you have done a kriya.
 It allows the body to absorb the energy that has been created.
 After concluding a kriya, relax in Easy Pose or lying on your back in Corpse Pose for 3-11 minutes.
 After the relaxation, allow sufficient time for your body and mind to return to regular consciousness before you resume your normal activities.

 The exercises below are designed to be safe for most people, provided the instructions are followed carefully.
 The benefits attributed to these exercises come from centuries-old yogic tradition.
 Results will vary due to physical differences and the correctness and frequency of practice.
-If you have any doubts as to the suitability of the exercises, please consult your doctor or sent us your question by our CONTACT page.
+If you have any doubts as to the suitability of the exercises, please consult your doctor.

 The publishers and authors disclaim all liability in connection with the use of the information in individual cases.
 As with all unsupervised exercise programs, your use of the instructions in this manual is taken at your own risk.